-20. The Hearing Officer finds that the proposed construction or proposed use will be accomplished without endangering the health of the remaining trees subject to Title 22 regulations, if any, on the subject property.
+- 20. The Hearing Officer finds that the proposed construction or proposed use will be accomplished without endangering the health of the remaining trees subject to Title 22 regulations, if any, on the subject property.
 The OTP is for the authorization of encroachment into the protected zone of two trees, of which none are heritage oaks.
 No additional trees will be encroached upon.
 The associated construction activities for repair of a wooden bridge are not expected to endanger the health of the remaining trees, as indicated in the oak tree report, as impact to the oak trees should be minimal.
 Trenching will be conducted using hand tools to avoid cutting roots.
 Any exposed roots will be covered with a wet burlap and kept moist until the soil is replaced.
-Conditions of approval have been assigned to the Project, requiring the permittee to provide mitigation trees should any tree specified die as a result of the approved

-- encroachments.
-The applicant will be required to replace a dead oak tree at a 2:1 ratio on the property and follow-up monitoring will continue to be required to ensure survival. - 21.
+Conditions of approval have been assigned to the Project, requiring the permittee to provide mitigation trees should any tree specified die as a result of the approved encroachments.
+The applicant will be required to replace a dead oak tree at a 2:1 ratio on the property and follow-up monitoring will continue to be required to ensure survival.
+Two oak trees, identified as trees T-5, and T-6 were previously removed from the site.
+T-5 fell in a storm in November 2022, and T-6 which would have classified as a heritage tree was removed in February 2024 due to poor health and condition, including the danger of collapse due to a deteriorated root system. - 21.
 The Hearing Officer finds that the removal or relocation of the oak trees proposed will not result in soil erosion through the diversion or increased flow of surface waters which cannot be satisfactorily mitigated.
 No removal or relocation of oak trees on the Project Site is proposed as a part of the Project.
-The OTP is for the authorization of encroachment into the protected zone of two trees, of which none are heritage oaks. - 22.
+The OTP is for the authorization of encroachment into the protected zone of two trees, of which none are heritage oaks.
+Two oak trees were previously removed from the site.
+T-5 fell in a storm in November 2022, and T-6 which would have classified as a heritage tree was removed in February 2024 due to poor health and condition, including the danger of collapse due to a deteriorated root system. - 22.
 The Hearing Officer finds that no oak trees will be removed or relocated on the Project Site.
 The Project requests the encroachment into the protected zone of two oak trees on the Project Site.
 No additional trees will be impacted.
-No removals are proposed. - 23.
+Two oak trees were previously removed from the site.
+T-5 fell in a storm in November 2022, and T-6 which would have classified as a heritage tree was removed in February 2024 due to poor health and condition, including the danger of collapse due to a deteriorated root system.
+No further removals are proposed. - 23.
 The Hearing Officer finds that the encroachment of the oak trees proposed is necessary as their present location(s) frustrate the planned improvement or proposed use of the subject property.
-No oak trees will be removed as part of the proposed Project.
+Two oak trees were previously removed from the site.
+T-5 fell in a storm in November 2022, and T-6 which would have classified as a heritage tree was removed in February 2024 due to poor health and condition, including the danger of collapse due to a deteriorated root system.
+No future oak trees will be removed as part of the proposed Project.
 As the Project includes maintenance work to the existing bridge it would be infeasible to relocate the Project entirely outside of the protected area.

-ENVIRONMENTAL FINDINGS
+ENVIORNMENTAL FINDINGS ENVIRONMENTAL FINDINGS